Orvis: Purchase by Dudley Corkran

-After World War II, as fiberglass claimed the fishing rod market, Orvis competed with bamboo rod builders, such as Payne, Gillum, and Garrison, while its fiberglass and graphite rods competed with Shakespeare, Fenwick, and other emerging post-bamboo-era firms.
+After the war, as fiberglass claimed the fishing rod market, Orvis competed with bamboo rod builders, such as Payne, Gillum, and Garrison, while its fiberglass and graphite rods competed with Shakespeare, Fenwick, and other emerging post-bamboo-era firms.
+In 1956, the company celebrated its 100th anniversary by opening its flagship retail location in Manchester, Vermont.
+By the 1960s, Orvis was producing about 2,500 rods each year.